 Wave soldering was the first automated method for securing components to PCBs.
 Over the years the method has been adapted to keep pace with the changes in component types and sizes that have occurred.
 Today, wave soldering competes with other methods that have arisen primarily to improve precision in solder application.
 Depending upon your component choices in your and board layout, wave soldering may still be the best technique for your PCB assembly.

 - Speed - as all components for a given area are soldered at once it is faster than methods requiring individual pad soldering

 - Through-hole component mounting - developed to solder multiple through-hole components simultaneously

 - Lack of precision - solder bridges may form between pads that are close together requiring rework

 - Resource usage - uses more solder, flux, and power than other processes

 To address these problems selective wave soldering was developed where solder is applied by a jet spray to provide targeted application.
 This enables wave soldering to be applied where precision is required.

 As with all PCB design, good design for manufacturing (DFM) should be applied.
 This can include making it easy to apply wave soldering such that it can fit into the PCB manufacturing of your board.

-PCB fabrication and assembly are intended to create a platform for and mount your BOM components such that your design will perform as intended.
-Your choice of components and their type With the right PCB design software package, such as Altium Designer, and BOM creation tool you are equipped with all the tools you need to make it easy to apply wave soldering to secure your components.
+PCB fabrication and assembly are intended to create a platform for and mount your components such that your design will perform as intended.
+Your choice of components and their type With the right PCB design software package, such as Altium , and creation tool you are equipped with all the tools you need to make it easy to apply wave soldering to secure your components.